When you think of the fastest dogs in the world, you’re probably not thinking of the Vizsla. You should be.

 Its history is found in Hungary.

-The ancestors of the breed that we know today came settled in Hungary around 900 A.D.
+The ancestors of the breed that we know today came settled in Hungary c.
+900 A.D.
 The Magyar people were originally known less for their dogs and more for their horses, which were agile, sturdy, and fast.
 The Magyar people set out to breed dogs that possessed the same qualities.
-Hungarians continued to breed the dogs through the centuries, and eventually, today’s Vizsla was born.
+Hungarians continued to breed the dogs through the centuries, and eventually, today’s Vizsla dog breed was born.
 Its nickname is the Hungarian Pointer.